Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzLoadBalancerFrontendIpConfig.md

 ### SetByResourceSubnet (Default)
 ```
-Add-AzureRmLoadBalancerFrontendIpConfig -LoadBalancer <PSLoadBalancer> -Name <String>
+Add-AzLoadBalancerFrontendIpConfig -LoadBalancer <PSLoadBalancer> -Name <String> [-PrivateIpAddress <String>]
- [-PrivateIpAddress <String>] [-Zone <System.Collections.Generic.List`1[System.String]>] -Subnet <PSSubnet>
+ [-Zone <System.Collections.Generic.List`1[System.String]>] -Subnet <PSSubnet>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### SetByResourceIdSubnet
 ```
-Add-AzureRmLoadBalancerFrontendIpConfig -LoadBalancer <PSLoadBalancer> -Name <String>
+Add-AzLoadBalancerFrontendIpConfig -LoadBalancer <PSLoadBalancer> -Name <String> [-PrivateIpAddress <String>]
- [-PrivateIpAddress <String>] [-Zone <System.Collections.Generic.List`1[System.String]>] -SubnetId <String>
+ [-Zone <System.Collections.Generic.List`1[System.String]>] -SubnetId <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### SetByResourceIdPublicIpAddress
 ```
-Add-AzureRmLoadBalancerFrontendIpConfig -LoadBalancer <PSLoadBalancer> -Name <String>
+Add-AzLoadBalancerFrontendIpConfig -LoadBalancer <PSLoadBalancer> -Name <String>
  [-Zone <System.Collections.Generic.List`1[System.String]>] -PublicIpAddressId <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### SetByResourcePublicIpAddress
 ```
-Add-AzureRmLoadBalancerFrontendIpConfig -LoadBalancer <PSLoadBalancer> -Name <String>
+Add-AzLoadBalancerFrontendIpConfig -LoadBalancer <PSLoadBalancer> -Name <String>
  [-Zone <System.Collections.Generic.List`1[System.String]>] -PublicIpAddress <PSPublicIpAddress>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Add-AzureRmLoadBalancerFrontendIpConifg** cmdlet adds a front-end IP configuration to an Azure load balancer.
+The **Add-AzLoadBalancerFrontendIpConifg** cmdlet adds a front-end IP configuration to an Azure load balancer.

 ## EXAMPLES

 ### Example 1 Add a front-end IP configuration with a dynamic IP address
 ```
-PS C:\>$Subnet = Get-AzureRmVirtualNetwork -Name "MyVnet" -ResourceGroupName "MyRg" | Get-AzureRmVirtualNetworkSubnetConfig -Name "MySubnet"
+PS C:\>$Subnet = Get-AzVirtualNetwork -Name "MyVnet" -ResourceGroupName "MyRg" | Get-AzVirtualNetworkSubnetConfig -Name "MySubnet"
-PS C:\> Get-AzureRmLoadBalancer -Name "MyLB" -ResourceGroupName "NrpTest" | Add-AzureRmLoadBalancerFrontendIpConfig -Name "FrontendName" -Subnet $Subnet | Set-AzureRmLoadBalancer
+PS C:\> Get-AzLoadBalancer -Name "MyLB" -ResourceGroupName "NrpTest" | Add-AzLoadBalancerFrontendIpConfig -Name "FrontendName" -Subnet $Subnet | Set-AzLoadBalancer
 ```

-The first command gets the Azure virtual network named MyVnet and passes the result using the pipeline to the **Get-AzureRmVirtualNetworkSubnetConfig** cmdlet to get the subnet named MySubnet.
+The first command gets the Azure virtual network named MyVnet and passes the result using the pipeline to the **Get-AzVirtualNetworkSubnetConfig** cmdlet to get the subnet named MySubnet.
 The command then stores the result in the variable named $Subnet.
-The second command gets the load balancer named MyLB and passes the result to the **Add-AzureRmLoadBalancerFrontendIpConfig** cmdlet that adds a front-end IP configuration to the load balancer with a dynamic private IP address from the subnet stored in the variable named $MySubnet.
+The second command gets the load balancer named MyLB and passes the result to the **Add-AzLoadBalancerFrontendIpConfig** cmdlet that adds a front-end IP configuration to the load balancer with a dynamic private IP address from the subnet stored in the variable named $MySubnet.

 ### Example 2 Add a front-end IP configuration with a static IP address
 ```
-PS C:\>$Subnet = Get-AzureRmVirtualNetwork -Name "MyVnet" -ResourceGroupName "RG001" | Get-AzureRmVirtualNetworkSubnetConfig -Name "MySubnet"
+PS C:\>$Subnet = Get-AzVirtualNetwork -Name "MyVnet" -ResourceGroupName "RG001" | Get-AzVirtualNetworkSubnetConfig -Name "MySubnet"
-PS C:\> Get-AzureRmLoadBalancer -Name "MyLB" -ResourceGroupName "NrpTest" | Add-AzureRmLoadBalancerFrontendIpConfig -Name "FrontendName" -Subnet $Subnet -PrivateIpAddress "10.0.1.6" | Set-AzureRmLoadBalancer
+PS C:\> Get-AzLoadBalancer -Name "MyLB" -ResourceGroupName "NrpTest" | Add-AzLoadBalancerFrontendIpConfig -Name "FrontendName" -Subnet $Subnet -PrivateIpAddress "10.0.1.6" | Set-AzLoadBalancer
 ```

-The first command gets the Azure virtual network named MyVnet and passes the result using the pipeline to the **Get-AzureRmVirtualNetworkSubnetConfig** cmdlet to get the subnet named MySubnet.
+The first command gets the Azure virtual network named MyVnet and passes the result using the pipeline to the **Get-AzVirtualNetworkSubnetConfig** cmdlet to get the subnet named MySubnet.
 The command then stores the result in the variable named $Subnet.
-The second command gets the load balancer named MyLB and passes the result to the **Add-AzureRmLoadBalancerFrontendIpConfig** cmdlet that adds a front-end IP configuration to the load balancer with a static private IP address from the subnet stored in the variable named $Subnet.
+The second command gets the load balancer named MyLB and passes the result to the **Add-AzLoadBalancerFrontendIpConfig** cmdlet that adds a front-end IP configuration to the load balancer with a static private IP address from the subnet stored in the variable named $Subnet.

 ### Example 3 Add a front-end IP configuration with a public IP address
 ```
-PS C:\>$PublicIp = Get-AzureRmPublicIpAddress -ResourceGroupName "myRG" -Name "MyPub"
+PS C:\>$PublicIp = Get-AzPublicIpAddress -ResourceGroupName "myRG" -Name "MyPub"
-PS C:\> Get-AzureRmLoadBalancer -Name "MyLB" -ResourceGroupName "NrpTest" | Add-AzureRmLoadBalancerFrontendIpConfig -Name "FrontendName" -PublicIpAddress $PublicIp | Set-AzureRmLoadBalancer
+PS C:\> Get-AzLoadBalancer -Name "MyLB" -ResourceGroupName "NrpTest" | Add-AzLoadBalancerFrontendIpConfig -Name "FrontendName" -PublicIpAddress $PublicIp | Set-AzLoadBalancer
 ```

 The first command gets the Azure public IP address named MyPub and stores the result in the variable named $PublicIp.
-The second command gets the load balancer named MyLB and passes the result to the **Add-AzureRmLoadBalancerFrontendIpConfig** cmdlet that adds a front-end IP configuration to the load balancer with public IP address stored in the variable named $PublicIp.
+The second command gets the load balancer named MyLB and passes the result to the **Add-AzLoadBalancerFrontendIpConfig** cmdlet that adds a front-end IP configuration to the load balancer with public IP address stored in the variable named $PublicIp.

 ## PARAMETERS